 Common mistakes include tensing up, not breathing, predictable/slow footwork and closing the eyes.

 Over time you will adapt, become faster and will be able to maintain speed for longer periods of time.
 The fast pace and constant change of directions transfers well onto the mat and into the cage.
-Below you’ll find a video demonstration of the towel taz drill.
+Below you’ll find a video demonstration of the towel taz Conditioning Drills for Fighters.

 Here’s a short clip of the Towel Taz: